mas300labs-uofsa/try-tropycal/README.md

 Python package 'tropycal' looks promising and I want to try it out.
 Since it has a slew of dependencies, I am making a new repo so that the other notebooks don't need all those packages in their environment.

+## Tropycal examples and AMS talk

+Check official Tropycal examples in my forked repo [sample-scripts](https://github.com/lisalenorelowe/sample-scripts).
+The AMS talk had some deprecated function calls, so my fork has those fixed.
+Those Notebooks should all work as advertised, with caveauts listed in the README.

 tropycal
 - https://tropycal.github.io/tropycal/index.html